 Ingredients for Perfect Puff Pastry

-Each ingredient in puff pastry plays a critical role in its texture and flavor.
+Each component in puff pastry contributes significantly to its flaky texture and rich flavor.

 1. Flour

-• Use all-purpose or pastry flour with moderate protein content.
+- Type: Use all-purpose flour for a balanced protein content.

 2. Butter